Photos by Coffee on Sunday

 I’ve found that one of my favourite things about decorating our home has been that we’ve done it gradually.
 We took our time finding pieces we really love and that reflect who we are as a couple.
 It’s been fun watching our styles come together to create a home that is 100% Alex-and-Mel.

-One of our most powerful decorating tools – to both save money in the beginning and ensure our space feels like us – is using items we already own.
+One of our most powerful decorating tools – to both save money in the beginning, ensure our space feels like us, and take a more minimalist approach – is using items we already own.

 Alex and I read A LOT.
 And while Alex isn’t as attached to physical books as I am, our bookshelves hold some of my most loved possessions.